rhw-repo/odin-project-calculator/README.md

 Main branch currently contains work in progress, on hold due to other projects:
 Currently the calculator will evaluate one sum.
 Basic mathematical operations are unit-tested in the code.
-Other branches show 'development process', ideas, experiments.
+Other branches show early steps in 'development process', ideas, experiments.

 ## Technologies Used: